digitalherding/digitalherding/README.md

 ### Hi there 👋

+My name is Aaron.
+I have been designing for the web since 2002 and I have been developing for the web since 2008.

 <!--
 **digitalherding/digitalherding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.